plaza tennis

 The width from the center to sideline, along with length parallel to the baseline, determines the total area coverage for singles play This measurement ensures fair gameplay and challenges players’ precision within a smaller space

-See also What To Wear When Playing Tennis
+See also How To Play Singles Tennis

 Doubles Sidelines